OpenTOSCA/opentosca-vintner/docs/docs/normative/index.md

 #### ingress

-The abstract &#34;ingress&#34; node type defines a generic ingress service, which is a reverse proxy that exposes an upstream application.
+The &#34;ingress&#34; node type manages a generic ingress service, which is a reverse proxy that exposes an upstream application.
+It is not normative how this component is implemented.
+This could be implemented by an Ingress resource on Kubernetes or by a reverse proxy, such as NGINX or Caddy, on a virtual machine.

 ```yaml linenums="1"
 ingress: